-- (1) If an application under this Chapter is filed without any accompanying application for another approval, permit or entitlement under this Title, the \\\\\\Director shall make a written determination and either grant, grant with modifications or deny a request for reasonable accommodation. - (2) If an application under this Chapter is filed with an application for another approval, permit or entitlement under this Title, it shall be heard and acted upon at the same time and in the same manner as such other application, and shall be subject to all of the same procedures.
+- (1) If an application under this Chapter is filed without any accompanying application for another approval, permit or entitlement under this Title, the Director shall make a written determination and either grant, grant with modifications or deny a request for reasonable accommodation.
+The Director shall engage in an interactive process with the applicant to determine whether there is an alternative accommodation, which does not pose an undue financial or administrative burden on the city, or require a fundamental alteration that would effectively address the applicant's disability-related need, prior to denying a request for reasonable accommodation. - (2) If an application under this Chapter is filed with an application for another approval, permit or entitlement under this Title, it shall be heard and acted upon at the same time and in the same manner as such other application, and shall be subject to all of the same procedures.
+The relevant review authority shall engage in an interactive process with the applicant to determine whether there is an alternative accommodation, which does not pose an undue financial or administrative burden on the city, or require a fundamental alteration, that would effectively address the applicant's disability-related need, prior to denying a request for reasonable accommodation.